-Typhoid fever is a disease caused by a type of bacteria called Salmonella enterica serovar Typhi.1 Typhoid fever can be a severe and even life-threatening illness.1 An estimated 11 to 21 million cases of typhoid fever occur worldwide each year.1
+Typhoid fever is a disease caused by a type of bacteria called Salmonella Typhi.1 Typhoid fever can be a severe and even life-threatening illness.1 An estimated 11 to 21 million cases of typhoid fever occur worldwide each year.1

-Typhoid fever is spread through contaminated food or water and by person-to-person contact.1 For example, you can get typhoid fever if you eat or drink something that has been touched by someone who is still getting rid of the Salmonella Typhi bacteria in their feces (stools) – especially if they haven’t washed their hands well after going to the bathroom.1 You can also contract typhoid fever if sewage that has the bacteria in it gets into something you eat or drink, or if it gets into the water used to rinse food that you eat raw.1
+Typhoid fever is spread through contaminated food or water and by person-to-person contact.1 For example, you can get typhoid fever if you eat or drink something that has been touched by someone who is still getting rid of the Salmonella Typhi bacteria in their feces (stools) – especially if they haven’t washed their hands well after using the bathroom.1 You can also contract typhoid fever if sewage that has the bacteria in it gets into something you eat or drink, or if it gets into the water used to rinse food that you eat raw.1

 The Centers for Disease Control and Prevention (CDC) recommends vaccination for people traveling to places where typhoid fever is common.5

-The Centers for Disease Control and Prevention (CDC) recommends a typhoid fever vaccination for people traveling to places where typhoid fever is common.5 Talk to your healthcare provider or pharmacist about getting vaccinated before you travel.
+CDC recommends a typhoid fever vaccination for people traveling to places where typhoid fever is common.5 Talk to your healthcare provider or pharmacist about getting vaccinated before you travel.
 Want to find a provider in your area?
 Click here.

 Immunization is one of the best ways to help protect you and your family from typhoid fever.5